Pipeline lifecycle

 Storage status

-Storage is created when the pipeline enters Provisioning
+Storage is created when the pipeline enters Provisioning, but is not removed during Stopping.

 This lets you stop and restart a pipeline while keeping existing storage.